anubhutivyas/RL/docs/tutorials-examples/tutorials/evaluation-tutorial.md

 modality: "universal"
 ---

-# Evaluation Tutorial: Model Evaluation and Benchmarking
+# Model Evaluation and Benchmarking

-Welcome to the Model Evaluation tutorial.
+Welcome to the Model Evaluation and Benchmarking tutorial.
 This comprehensive guide will teach you how to evaluate and benchmark your NeMo RL models using various metrics and techniques.

 ## What You'll Learn